 - -n, --no-periodic Indicate that this consumer process should not enqueue periodic tasks.
 If you do not plan on using the periodic task feature, feel free to use this option to save a few CPU cycles. - -d, --delay When using a "polling"-type queue backend, this is the number of seconds to wait when polling the backend.
 Default is 0.1 seconds.
 For example, when the consumer starts up it will begin polling every 0.1 seconds.
 If no tasks are found in the queue, it will multiply the current delay (0.1) by the backoff parameter.
 When a task is received, the polling interval will reset back to this value. - -m, --max-delay The maximum amount of time to wait between polling, if using weighted backoff.
 Default is 10 seconds.
-If your huey consumer doesn't see a lot of action, you can increase this number to reduce CPU usage. - -b, --backoff The amount to back-off when polling for results.
+If your huey consumer doesn't see a lot of action, you can increase this number to reduce CPU usage.

+-b, --backoff The amount to back-off when polling for results.
 Must be greater than one.
 Default is 1.15.
 This parameter controls the rate at which the interval increases after successive attempts return no tasks.
 Here is how the defaults, 0.1 initial and 1.15 backoff, look:

 - -c, --health-check-interval This parameter specifies how often huey should check on the status of the workers, restarting any that died for some reason.
 I personally run a dozen or so huey consumers at any given time and have never encountered an issue with the workers, but I suppose anything's possible and better safe than sorry. - -C, --disable-health-check This option disables the worker health checks.
 Until version 1.3.0, huey had no concept of a "worker health check" because in my experience the workers simply always stayed up and responsive.
 But if you are using huey for critical tasks, you may want the insurance of having additional monitoring to make sure your workers stay up and running.
-At any rate, I feel comfortable saying that it's perfectly fine to use this option and disable worker health checks. - -s, --scheduler-interval The frequency with which the scheduler should run.
+At any rate, I feel comfortable saying that it's perfectly fine to use this option and disable worker health checks. - -f, --flush-locks Flush all locks when starting the consumer.
+This may be useful if the consumer was killed abruptly while executing a locked task. - -L, --extra-locks Additional lock-names to flush when starting the consumer, separated by comma.
+This is useful if you have locks within context-managers that may not be discovered during consumer startup, but you wish to ensure they are cleared.
+Implies --flush-locks. - -s, --scheduler-interval The frequency with which the scheduler should run.
 By default this will run every second, but you can increase the interval to as much as 60 seconds.